• Skip to primary navigation

 ×

-One-Pot Vegan Chicken Noodle Soup (30-Minute)
+Best EASY Vegan Chicken Noodle Soup

-Published: Jun 27, 2023 Modified: Sep 12, 2023 by Elizabeth · 16 Comments
+Published: Jun 27, 2023 Modified: Feb 26, 2025 by Elizabeth · 18 Comments

 Jump to Recipe

-A bowl of vegan chicken noodle soup, surrounded by bread and a napkin.
+Overhead shot of a bowl of vegan chicken noodle soup with carrots and potatoes, surrounded by bread and parsley leaves.

-Traditionally made with chicken stock and chicken pieces, new vegans will love this version as it's fully plant-based (and also happens to be gluten-free).
-Made with just 10 simple ingredients, it's the perfect recipe during the colder months or sick days.
+Made with just 10 simple ingredients, it's the perfect recipe during colder months or sick days.

-This vegan chicken noodle soup recipe is also incredibly simple to make, requiring just one large pot and less than 30 minutes.
 Simply sauté your onion and celery, add in potatoes, carrots, and garlic, then soy curls, thyme and vegetable stock.
-Finally, throw in the noodles and some fresh parsley and voila!
-Assemble this tasty vegan chicken noodle soup and you'll be in comfort food heaven.
+Finally, throw in noodles and fresh parsley and voila!

-Overhead shot of a bowl of vegan chicken noodle soup, surrounded by bread and parsley leaves.
+A bowl of vegan chicken noodle soup with carrots and potatoes, surrounded by bread and a napkin.

 What is vegan chicken noodle soup good for?

-A bowl of vegan chicken noodle soup is traditionally eaten when you're feeling unwell.
 It's great because not only does it provide a good burst of nutrients from the fresh vegetables (celery, onion, carrot and parsley), but it's very hydrating - both of which are important when you're feeling ill.
-(For another sickness-busting meal, try my Carrot, Ginger & Apple Soup.)

 This classic vegan chicken noodle soup recipe also contains soy curls which are a good source of protein, so you're subbing out the chicken for a healthy plant-based source.